[Skip to content]

 % jalopy -r /dev/foo/src/java

-Formats all source files found in directory "/dev/foo/src/java" and all subdirectories.
+Formats all source files found in directory /dev/foo/src/java and all subdirectories.
+The settings from the active profile are used.

-Formats the two files "myFile.java" and "myFile.html" and writes the new files into directory "/test/foo".
-Uses DOS as the file format of the new files.
+Formats the two files File1.java and File2.java and writes the new files into directory /test/foo.
+Uses the settings from the active profile, but sets DOS as the file format used to write the files.

 % jalopy -c /quality/foo.xml -r -d /test/foo ^A.*java

-Formats all Java source files found in the current directory and all subfolders whose name start with a capital 'A' and writes the new files into directory "/test/foo".
-The settings of the code convention "/quality/foo.xml" will be used.
+Formats all Java source files found in the current directory and all subfolders whose name start with a capital 'A' and writes the new files into directory /test/foo.
+The settings of the code convention /quality/foo.xml are used.